Minecraft-GBT/docs/en/update.md

 - Both MTRBBS and Lanzou Cloud had missing files (2 each platform), checked for omissions and re-uploaded

+### September 1, 2024

+- Main package has been launched on Modrinth and entered into MTR Content DB

 ## Traffic Signs Package

 ### April 13, 2024